Visas through Family/Spouse/Employer

 One spouse may sponsor the other spouse at a Mexican consulate or in Mexico.

-A child under age of 18 is sponsored by a parent.
-The process and requirements are same as above.
 In a few cases a child over age 17 may be sponsored when child is still in school or dependent of parents for medical reasons.
 In those situations, sponsorship must start at a Mexican consulate and not in Mexico.

 A tourist may not earn income sourced in Mexico.
 For those who are Temporary Residents and wish to earn income in Mexico, you apply for a “work visa” officially known as Permiso Para Trabajar.
 Eamples of types of income include being a landlord, selling art, paid performing (musician, acting, singer), realtor, opening a business, providing paid services (massage, hair stylist, consulting), etc. To obtain a work visa you must first register with SAT for taxes.
 This is best done by an accountant to ensure the correct category of income is selected.
 Once registered, you must quickly apply for a new Temporary Resident which states Permiso Para Trabajar.
 You do not have 90 days to apply for Permiso Para Trabajar as a Temporary Resident is not allowed to earn income sourced in Mexico.
 A Permanent Resident may work but again, you must register with SAT and inform Inmigracion but this time you have 90 days to do so as a Permanent Resident may earn income.
 In a few rare occasions, you may be still denied.
 Failure to register with Inmigration within the times I noted will lead to a fine and in some instances deportation.